When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Computational regimes under gate-based noise

 (i) Combined with high symplectic coherence, large cubicity makes noisy bosonic computations easier to simulate classically.
-This is shown in the top and middle row of Figure \ref{fig:d_phase_diag}, where for all values of noise parameters $\eta$ and $\bar n$, increasing the value of the quantum resources $\sqrt{\gamma_{\min}}\sigma$ ($\sqrt{\gamma_{\min}}\sigma^{-1}$) decreases $\mathfrak c_1$ ($ \mathfrak c_2$) to a value less than one and brings the bosonic system to a regime of efficient classical simulation.
-This is rather surprising, since higher values of symplectic coherence are associated with increasing complexity of simulation in the noiseless case \cite{upreti2025interplay}.
-Here we observe that for noisy computations, a higher value of a quantum computational resource can lead to efficient classical simulation algorithms for the system.
+This is shown in Figure \ref{fig:d_phase_diag}, where for all values of noise parameters $\eta$ and $\bar n$, increasing the value of the quantum resources $\sqrt{\gamma_{\min}}\sigma$ decreases $\mathfrak c$ to a value less than one and brings the bosonic system to a regime of efficient classical simulation.
+Higher values of symplectic coherence are associated with increasing complexity of simulation in the noiseless case \cite{upreti2025interplay}.
+Here we observe that these nonclassical features are fragile: for noisy computations, a higher value of a quantum computational resource can facilitate the classical simulation of the system.

-(ii) In contrast, when the energy generated throughout the circuit remains sufficiently small, low cubicity values instead render the computation easier to simulate classically.
-This is also shown in the bottom row of Figure \ref{fig:d_phase_diag} where for given value of $M$ and desired precision $\epsilon$, decreasing the value of $\gamma$ takes the contraction coefficient $\mathfrak d_\epsilon$ below one, so that system becomes classically simulable.
-This result is closer to expectations, since universal bosonic circuits where the value of the cubicity of the cubic phase gates is very small can be thought of as ``near-Gaussian'' circuits and would be expected to be classically simulable \cite{Bartlett2002}.